Mobilize (company): 2017-2020

+2020-2021

 In January 2020, Mobilize raised $3.75 million in a Series A funding led by Higher Ground Labs.
 Among other investors were Lowercase Capital and Reid Hoffman.
 Mobilize was used by 20 candidates in the 2020 Democratic Party presidential primaries, including Joe Biden's campaign which continued to use the platform through the general election.

 With the spread of the COVID-19 pandemic, by March 2020, almost all volunteer campaign work switched to virtual events over Zoom with volunteers signing up through Mobilize which was updated to accommodate the shift to virtual events.
 According to the company's data, thousands of new volunteers registered on Mobilize each day.
 In August 2020, Mobilize also created GetOutTheCount.com as a central resource hub for volunteers assisting with the 2020 United States census and to amplify efforts to increase participation in the count during a difficult census being conducted amidst the COVID-19 pandemic.

+2021-present

 In the last four days of the 2020 United States elections, 551,000 volunteers had worked more than 1 million shifts through the Mobilize platform, and the platform had been used by a total of more than 4 million volunteers.
 In late November 2020, Mobilize was acquired by EveryAction, the parent company of NGP VAN.
 The price of the acquisition was not disclosed and the platform continued to operate as a unit led by Johnson.
 Johnson left the company in 2021 to join the Biden administration as deputy chief of staff of the Department of the Treasury.

+In November 2021, Apax Partners acquired Mobilize's parent, NGP VAN, in a $2 billion deal.
+Apax created a subsidiary, Bonterra, to oversee the company.

+In the summer of 2024, technicians from Kamala Harris worked to fix technical problems with the site, which were highlighted in the 2024 Presidential election.

+The company hosted maps for the April 5, 2025, Hands Off protests.